nemes-zoltan/ui-unit-testing-guidelines/README.md

 # UI Unit Testing Guidelines

-For any unit to be testable, and to make sure the test cases don't over grow and that they make sense, there are two key principles that we need to touch on before diving in, these are the following: Single Responsibility Principle and Law of Demeter.
-If the units that we write don't make sense our tests won't either.
+In order to have clean test cases we first need to make sure that we have clean units (components/classes/functions).
+Having a big and messy unit file will result in an even bigger and messier test file.
+So the very first thing we will be focusing on is not how to write your test files but actually a few key principles that should be applied to your unit files.
+These principles are Single Responsibility Principle and Law of Demeter.

 ## Single Responsibility Principle (SRP)